felperez/machine-learning/README.md

 # **Machine learning for the working mathematician**
-## A comprehensive mathematically detailed revision
+## A comprehensive, mathematically detailed revision

 In this repository, I will upload some projects I have been working on.
 These include the building algorithms from scratch, as well as some applications of these.
 These notebooks follow the perspective of a theoretical mathematician, so they provide details of the algorithms which are normally skipped.
 The suggested order of the notebooks is